mbasim25/numbers-to-words/README.md

 - Convert a numeric input to its words representation.
 - Handles integers within the range of 0 to 100000.
+- Scalable solution that can handle numbers up to a quadrillion.
 - Provides accurate conversion using a predefined mapping of numbers to words.
 - Includes comprehensive tests using the Jest testing framework.
 - Minimal dependencies – only uses Jest for testing.